 Alaska is known for a lot of things – its wilderness, its wildlife, and its cold climate.
 But did you know it’s also known for having an abundance of hot springs?
 That’s right!
 After several cold days of adventure, you can relax your muscles in a geothermal pool of warm mineral water heated by Earth’s crust.
 If that sounds like your kind of Alaskan vacation, keep reading.
 In this article, we’re sharing seven amazing hot springs in Alaska you need to visit.

 Alaska has 79 thermal hot springs.
 However, the public only uses about 20 of them.
 Most of these hot springs are found in the Yukon River Basin in central Alaska and on the islands of the Southeast panhandle.

 Many of these hot springs are accessible by boat or plane only, while others require a short hike.
-Additionally, some of the Alaskan hot springs can be enjoyed in a resort setting along with amenities, like showers and dressing rooms.
+Additionally, you can enjoy some of the Alaskan hot springs in a resort setting, along with amenities like showers and dressing rooms.